puppylpg/java-metrics-example/README.md

 Use jgit to implement git behaviors.
 - Add some porcelain high-level api demo;

+## gc
+GC parameters & logs to use.

 # other
 ## zk
 How to utilize zookeeper and its callback.